 PRESENTATION SESSIONS OVERVIEW AND GUIDELINES

-The 2021 Virtual Spring Graduate Research Symposium will include oral and poster presentations.
+The 2021 Virtual Fall Graduate Research Symposium will include oral and poster presentations.

-February 26 Symposium website is open to view poster presentations and
+October 22 Symposium website available to view poster presentations

 Presenters will be assigned a designated time during one of the live sessions to present.
 Presenters will receive additional information about their specific presentation time before the symposium.

-Faculty who would like to participate as judges for the Spring 2021 Graduate Student Symposium, please complete this form.
+Faculty who would like to participate as judges for the Fall 2021 Graduate Student Symposium, please complete this form.